raiden-network/raiden/docs/adr/0012-token-swaps.rst

 contracts while keeping their old channels open.
 Then these mediators can mediate payments between the old and new networks.

-This will require support for multiple token network registries in the the client.
+This will require support for multiple token network registries in the client.
 As a consequence, multiple token networks for the same token also have to be supported.